top of page

 Arrive in Ulaan Baatar

 Upon arrival, meet with your guide and check in to your hotel.
-Dinner at the hotel.
+Welcome dinner and tour briefing at a local restaurant.

 mongoliaarchery.jpg